sifnos/sifnos.github.io/en/index.md

 **Troulaki**: Direction Heronissos.
 I suggest you combine this short gastronomic trip with a swim in Kamares.
 This small hidden restaurant found refuge under the sunset: great local meat dishes listening to Hadjidakis and Beethoven.
 Do not miss this place !

-**Camaron à Kamares**: Pizza, salads and pasta.
+**Camaron at Kamares**: Pizza, salads and pasta.
 Great value for money

-**Simos à Kamares**: Cooked, grilled and boiled dishes.
+**Simos at Kamares**: Cooked, grilled and boiled dishes.
 Large portions.
 Low prices.

-**Meropi à Kamares**: Idem
+**Meropi at Kamares**: Idem

-**Leonidas à Kastro**: A little bit more expensive but really nice dishes.
+**Leonidas at Kastro**: A little bit more expensive but really nice dishes.
 My favourite ones are chickpeas in the oven and moussaka.

-**Astro à Kastro**: A tavern with nice cooked and grilled dishes.
+**Astro at Kastro**: A tavern with nice cooked and grilled dishes.
 A decent option.

-**Kelari à Kato Petali**: Not easy to locate but still a nice family-run restaurant with really nice dishes.
+**Kelari at Kato Petali**: Not easy to locate but still a nice family-run restaurant with really nice dishes.
 Chickpeas in the oven and mastelo.

 **Tsikali**: During your swim at Vathy you should absolutely walk to the end of the beach and eat at Tsikali next to the Aghios Taxiarchis beach.
 A family-run restaurant, an island trademark.